java-native-access/jna/README.md

 JNA includes a platform library with many native functions already mapped as well as a set of utility interfaces that simplify native access.

+The definitive JNA reference (including an overview and usage details) is in the [JavaDoc](http://twall.github.com/jna/3.4.0/javadoc/).
+Please read the [overview](http://twall.github.com/jna/3.4.0/javadoc/overview-summary.html#overview_description).

 Download
 ========